The Credit Score Blueprint: How It Impacts Real Estate Investing

 Factor 1: Payment History — 35% of Your Score

-The fix is boring but effective: autopay on every account, set for at least the minimum payment.
+The fix is boring but effective: autopay on every account, set for at least the minimum.
 Don't trust yourself to remember.
-Set it and let the system handle it.

 Factor 2: Credit Utilization — 30% of Your Score

-Two ways to improve utilization without paying off debt: request credit limit increases on existing cards (no hard pull with most issuers if you do it online), or become an authorized user on a family member's old, low-utilization card.
+Two ways to improve utilization without paying off debt: request credit limit increases on existing cards (most issuers do a soft pull if you do it online), or become an authorized user on a family member's old, low-utilization card.

 Factor 3: Length of Credit History — 15% of Your Score

 The average age of your accounts matters.
-This is why closing old credit cards — even ones you don't use — can hurt your score.
-That card you opened in college?
-It's adding years to your average account age.
-Keep it open.
-Put a small recurring charge on it (like a streaming subscription) so it stays active.
+That credit card you opened in college is adding years to your average account age — keep it open.
+Put a small recurring charge on it so it stays active.
+New investors sometimes open several accounts at once to build credit; each new account drops your average age and costs points.

 What Lenders Actually See